titusf/dota-inventory/README.md

+# DotaInventory.com - Let's build it!

+This is the place where we work together and build DotaInventory into something cool for people to use!
+Will add more info here later.

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.